-If you have blocked hair follicles in areas where you also have many oil and sweat glands, you may first notice them as pimple-like bumps on your skin in places where you normally don’t have breakouts.
+If your hair follicles get blocked in areas where you also have many oil and sweat glands, you may first notice them as pimple-like bumps on your skin.
+They may be in places where you normally don’t have breakouts.
 Over time they can become painful or maybe get infected and turn into scars.

 The condition is also called hidradenitis suppurativa (HS) or acne inversa.
 It happens when the shafts where hair grows out of your skin, called follicles, get blocked.

 There’s no cure for the condition, but treatments can make flares happen less often.
 A healthy lifestyle can help a lot, too.

 What Causes Blocked Hair Follicles?

 Doctors don’t know for sure.
 Many think hormones might play a role, since the condition usually hits after puberty and breakouts can flare for women around the time they have their periods.
 The problem is three times more common for women than for men.

 It may also happen because of your immune system.
 Most people get clogged hair follicles from time to time, but if you have HS, your body may be overreacting to those blockages.